Andamio-Platform/andamio-lesson-coach/working-drafts/33fd1b80469f26abde6b721dd7a3e0dd351ba27890c7cd0855ca665f/lesson-coach-drafts/101-1-run-db-api-locally.md

 git clone git@github.com:Andamio-Platform/andamio-platform-monorepo.git
 cd andamio-platform-monorepo
 ```

-**Why it matters:**
 The monorepo contains both the DB API and frontend template, configured as npm workspaces.
-This setup provides the type safety and integration you need for development work.
+It also includes a `packages` directory where we're working on the `@andamio/transactions` library.

+This setup allows you to work on all three, and to quickly check that changes in `andamio-db-api` or `packages/andamio-transactions` are working in `andamio-t3-app-template`.

 **Expected result:**
 You should have a `andamio-platform-monorepo` directory with subdirectories that will be populated in the next step.